jiang18/mph/minque.md

 Distribution of random probing vectors used in stochastic trace estimation.
 The default is **rademacher**, and the alternative is **normal**.

 ```--seed 0```
-Random seed.
+Random seed in stochastic trace estimation.
 The default is 0.